 5.X.1 Description

+According to the SA1 requirements, the S&F Satellite operation is providing communication service (in storing and forwarding information) to a UE in periods of time and/or geographical areas in which the serving satellite is not simultaneously connected to the ground network via feeder link or ISL.

+The support of S&F Satellite operation is especially suited for the delivery of delay-tolerant/non-real-time satellite services such as CIoT/MTC (IP connectivity, NIDD and SMS).

 To support S&F Satellite operation for delay tolerant services, it is proposed to study the following items:

-- What system architecture enhancements for 5GS/EPS are needed, including:

 - Minimum necessary set of core network elements and associated functions that should be placed on board the satellite(s)

-- Which NF(s) is responsible to activate/deactivate the S&F Satellite operation mode and which NF(s) are impacted/involved in its realization
+- Whether and how to trigger S&F Satellite operation mode, and how to execute S&F operations

-- What UE and system procedures enhancements are needed, including:
+- What enhancements on the related UE and network procedures are needed to support S&F Satellite operation

-- What are the impacts and whether enhancements are required in existing system procedures/information flows (e.g. mobility management procedures, service request procedures, session management procedures)

-- What information would be used to activate S&F Satellite operation, e.g. information from UE or CIoT AS/AF;

-- How to inform the UE whether S&F Satellite operation is activated or not in a satellite cell
+- How to inform, if applicable, the UE whether S&F Satellite operation is activated or not

-- Whether and how to inform an external CIoT SCS/AS about a UE reachable via S&F Satellite operation

 - Whether and how to suspend/resume a signaling procedure due to S&F Satellite operation mode

-- What are the impacts and how to cope with TN-NTN interworking/roaming scenarios when S&F Satellite operation is used (e.g. how to ensure that the HSS accurately knows whether the UE has returned to TN or is still wanting to use the S&F NTN)
+- Whether UE authorization to use S&F delivery is needed

-- What new parameters/information elements are needed to characterize and support S&F Satellite operation from a data communication service perspective following SA1 requirements including:
+- What new parameters/information elements are needed to characterize and support S&F Satellite operation from a data communication service perspective (e.g., S&F data retention period, S&F data storage quota) following SA1 requirements

-- Parameters for service authorization

-- Parameters for service management/provisioning, considering parameters such as S&F data retention period, S&F data storage quota, priority levels for stored data, data's validity period.

-- How to store UL/DL data into one or more satellites;

-- How to forward UL/DL data stored in one or more satellites.

-- (e.g., , )What are the impacts and what enhancements might be needed to support regulatory services requirements when the satellite is supporting S&F Satellite operation
+- How to support the regulatory requirements (e.g., emergency, LI).

 NOTE 1: S&F for IoT NTN will be studied first and if there is remaining time available NR NTN can then be studied.